Kaiwhakahaere Waka Rererangi

 - knowledge of different types of farming, and the chemicals and fertilisers farmers use

-- an understanding of the Hazardous Substances and New Organisms (HSNO) Act and the Resource Management Act
+- an understanding of Health and Safety at Work (Hazardous Substances) Regulations, and the Resource Management Act

 - knowledge of air and water quality plans (to avoid pollution) and industry codes of practice.